Xoke/octo-spork/games/elite dangerous/notes.md

   - * Explorer - Asp Explorer
   - The big one ('Conda)
   - * El Cheapo (Suicidewinder)
+  - Something with a fighter?
 - Get Elite in something, visit pilots federation system
+- Meet a thargoid?
+- Visit the AEGIS bases?